cimendes/roProfile/README.md

 ## Updates:

+3/11/2016 - version 1.4.0 - Fixed bug where the sequences in the reversed strand weren't being retrieved propperly.

 24/10/2016 - version 1.3.0 - Now it's possible to obtain a roary gene_presence_absence.csv file without the loci that were removed from the pan-genome profile.
 A log file containing the loci removed is now implemented.

 21/10/2016 - version 1.2.0 - The loci with a size variation greater than mode+-(mode*threshold) are now removed. the threshold value is set to 0.2 by default, but can be altered.